India’s Export Opportunities Along the International North South Transport Corridor

 Often hailed as a game changer in India’s Eurasian and Central Asia policy, the pace of INSTC development was unfortunately slow.
 However, with connectivity prospects improving after India’s accession to the Shanghai Cooperation Organization (SCO) in 2017 and Ashgabat Agreement in 2018, developments along the corridor have picked up pace.

 In 2020, the state-owned Container Corporation of India (Concor) and Russian Railways Logistics Joint Stock Company (RZD) signed an MoU to transport cargo via the INSTC.
-Now with US President Biden displaying a more progressive approach, the outlook for full operationalization of the corridor looks promising.
-Also, it is expected that under Biden, the US will reverse Trump’s abrupt move of pulling out of the Joint Comprehensive Plan of Action (JCPOA) concerning Iran and renegotiate US entry into it, thereby easing economic sanctions on Iran.
-If that happens, it will bode well for economic integration in the INSTC bloc.
+Now with US President Biden displaying a more progressive approach, the outlook for full operationalization of the corridor looks promising, as other countries can hopefully grow their economic partnership with Iran without worrying about US sanctions.

 While India has backed the development of the port, free trade zone, and railway line at Chabahar, Azerbaijan has loaned a sum of US$500 million to Iran for the completion of the 167-kilometer standard gauge rail line connecting Rasht and Astara.
 The Asian Development Bank (ADB) has increased the line of credit to Azerbaijan from US$200 million to US$400 million for the development of the 441-kilometer Baku-Yalama railway line – connecting the capital of Azerbaijan with the Yalama border at Russia.
 This railway line comes within the framework of INSTC.